Our Accreditation Journey

-Radius Child and Youth Services is committed to continually improving our services.
-That’s why we have decided to voluntarily participate in seeking our Accreditation Primer Award with Accreditation Canada – to learn what we’re doing well and where we can improve.
+Radius Child and Youth Services is committed to continuous improvement and to providing high quality client services.
+That’s why back in October 2018, we began our journey to voluntarily pursue the Accreditation Primer Award through Accreditation Canada–and to learn what we’re doing well and where we can improve.

-By having external surveyors assess our services against national standards, we are better able to focus our quality improvement efforts.
-Everyone at Radius Child and Youth Services is involved in accreditation, from our clinical staff and volunteers to Board members.
-That’s because we are committed to providing quality client services.
+The Primer accreditation process involved having external surveyors assess our organization against national standards in the areas of governance, leadership, risk management and the quality of care we provide as a Children’s Mental Health organization.
+Everyone at Radius Child and Youth Services was involved in accreditation, from our clinical staff and volunteers to Board members.

 Introduction to Accreditation